cbor-wg/cddl/draft-ietf-cbor-cddl.md

 CDDL does not focus on specifying their structure.
 CDDL of course also allows adding a CBOR tag to a data item.

-[^_reptype]: We don't have a way yet to qualify the representation of a
-      value, e.g., whether it is float16, float32 or float64.
-TO DO:
-      probably borrowing something from diagnostic notation (section 6.1 RFC 7049). -- or probably not.

 The more important components of a data structure definition language are the data types used for composition: arrays and maps in CBOR (called arrays and objects in JSON).
 While these are only two